SAFETAG/SAFETAG/en/adids/interviews/input.md

 **Interview and Capacity Assessment Questions**

-We include a series of interview questions to use as a guide, derived from the engine room's TechScape project (in the SAFETAG interviews methodology), and below are further references on the subject.
+We include a series of interview questions to use as a guide, derived from *the engine room*'s TechScape project (in the SAFETAG interviews methodology), and below are further references on the subject.

 !INCLUDE "../../references/background_interviews.md"